C-D-Lewis/pebble-dev/libraries/pebble-scalable/README.md

 # pebble-scalable

-Package aiming to make it easy to make scaling layouts for different display sizes by defining their dimension only once.
+Package aiming to make it easy to make scaling layouts for different display sizes by defining their dimensions only once.

 - [Setting up](#setting-up)
 - [Dimensions](#dimensions)